 National Book Foundation’s BookUp

-BookUp is an after-school program designed to motivate young people to stay involved with books and reading for pleasure throughout their middle-school years, with the hope they will develop into lifelong readers.
+BookUp is designed to motivate young people to stay involved with books and reading for pleasure throughout their middle school years, with the hope they will develop into lifelong readers.
 The program introduces activities that emphasize reading as both fun and interactive, all designed to improve students’ social/emotional skills along with their reading skills, and build the confidence necessary to become engaged citizens as adults.
-We have chosen to focus on middle-school students because studies show that this is the age when children are most at risk to stop reading.
+We have chosen to focus on middle school students because studies show that this is the age when children are most at risk to stop reading.
 It also a challenging time in terms of development, and reading books that reflect the struggles of pre-adolescence and adolescence enables young people to discuss those struggles in a safe, supportive environment.

-All of the BookUp instructors are authors with extensive teaching experience, and they work closely with NBF and OST program staff on developing creative, reading-based activities designed to inspire young people to make books a part of their daily lives.
-Participants are encouraged to share their interests, discuss their previous “reading lives,” and suggest books, periodicals, and activities for the group.
+All of the BookUp instructors are published authors with extensive teaching experience, and they work closely with NBF and OST program staff on developing creative, reading-based activities designed to inspire young people to make books a part of their daily lives.
+Participants are encouraged to share their interests, to discuss their previous “reading lives” and suggest books, periodicals and activities for the group.